SysKitTeam/docs-point/installation/upgrade-syskit-point.md

 {% hint style="warning" %}
 **Please note!**
-When entering the App service name, **make sure NOT to enter the app service name ending with `-BE`**.
+When entering the App service name, **make sure NOT to enter the app service name ending with '-BE'**.
 **Entering the backend app service name in the upgrade process results in an invalid upgrade and SysKit Point not working correctly.**
 {% endhint %}